 "Engagement" is an umbrella term referring to any interaction between public services and their service users or members of the public.
-Co-production is a type of interaction that involves 'doing with' people in an 'equal and reciprocal partnership' and is based on values and shared decision making.
-The spectrum of engagement diagram2 below shows where co-production fits in relation to other engagement approaches.
+Co-production is a type of interaction that involves 'doing with' people in an 'equal and reciprocal partnership' and is based on values and shared decision-making.
+The spectrum of engagement diagram below shows where co-production fits in relation to other engagement approaches.

-doing to doing for doing with coercion protection education persuasion information consultation participation co- production e.g safeguarding e.g. recycling education programmes e.g. Council website info about bus passes E.g. budget proposals survey E.g. Neighbourhood watch projects, youth forums e.g. Person-centred care, service co-design, co- commissioning We have a duty to act to ensure people's safety.
+&lt;sup>1 Taken from the Council's Co-production for Social Care Strategy doing to doing for doing with coercion protection education persuasion information consultation participation co-production e.g safeguarding e.g. recycling education programmes e.g. Council website info about bus passes e .g. budget proposals survey e .g.
+Neighbourhood watch projects, youth forums e.g. Person-centred care, service co- design, co- commissioning We have a duty to act to ensure people's safety.
 We know what people need to do, we need to get them to do it.
 We provide information where/when/how people need it.
 We decide what questions to ask, and collect data to inform our decisions.
 We listen to people's lived experience, to inform our thinking and decisions.
 People are involved, but we hold the power.
 We listen to people's experience and share ours.
 There is shared power in our decision making.
 We value different experiences.
-Council as Council as Council as regulator provider partner
+Council as regulator Council as provider Council as partner